Absolute Continuity of Self Similar Measures: Introduction

-For a thorough survey on Bernoulli convolutions see \cite{firstrev} or \cite{secondrev}.
-For a review of the most recent developments see \cite{varjulitrev}.
-We will only discuss the case of unbiased Bernoulli convolutions in this review.
-Bernoulli convolutions were first introduced by Jessen and Winter in \cite{intobaper}.
-They have also been studied by Erd\H{o}s.
-In \cite{erdosnotcont} Erd\H{o}s showed that the Bernoulli convolution with parameter $\lambda$ is not absolutely continuous whenever $\lambda^{-1} \in (1,2)$ is a Pisot number.
+Bernoulli convolutions have also been studied by Erd\H{o}s.
+In \cite{ERDOS_1939} Erd\H{o}s showed that $\mu_{\lambda}$ is not absolutely continuous whenever $\lambda^{-1} \in (1,2)$ is a Pisot number.
 In his proof he exploited the property of Pisot numbers that powers of Pisot numbers approximate integers exponentially well.
-These are currently the only values of $\lambda \in \left( \frac{1}{2}, 1 \right)$ for which the Bernoulli convolution with parameter $\lambda$ is known not to be absolutely continuous.
+These are currently the only values of $\lambda \in \left( \frac{1}{2}, 1 \right)$ for which $\mu_{\lambda}$ is known not to be absolutely continuous.

 The typical behaviour for Bernoulli convolutions with parameters in $\left( \frac{1}{2}, 1 \right)$ is absolute continuity.
-In \cite{erdosabscon} by a beautiful combinatorial argument Erd\H{o}s showed that there is some $c < 1$ such that for almost all $\lambda \in (c,1)$ the Bernoulli convolution with parameter $\lambda$ is absolutely continuous.
-This was extended by Solomyak in \cite{solomyak} to show that we may take $c=\frac{1}{2}$.
-This was later extended by Smerkin in \cite{firstsmherkin} where he showed that the set of exceptional parameters has Hausdorff dimension $0$.
-These results have been further extended by for example Shmerkin in \cite{shmerkin} who showed that for every $\lambda \in \left( \frac{1}{2}, 1 \right)$ apart from an exceptional set of zero Hausdorff dimension the Bernoulli convolution with parameter $\lambda$ is absolutely continuous with density in $L^q$ for all finite $q>1$.
+In \cite{ERDOS_1940} by a beautiful combinatorial argument, Erd\H{o}s showed that there is some $c < 1$ such that for almost all $\lambda \in (c,1)$, we have that $\mu_{\lambda}$ is absolutely continuous.
+This was extended by Solomyak in \cite{SOLOMYAK_1995} to show that we may take $c=\frac{1}{2}$.
+This was later extended by Shmerkin in \cite{SHMERKIN_2014} where he showed that the set of exceptional parameters has Hausdorff dimension $0$.
+These results have been further extended by Shmerkin in \cite{SHMERKIN_2019} who showed that for every $\lambda \in \left( \frac{1}{2}, 1 \right)$ apart from an exceptional set of zero Hausdorff dimension $\mu_{\lambda}$ is absolutely continuous with density in $L^q$ for all finite $q>1$.

-In a ground breaking paper \cite{hochman} Hochman made progress on a related problem by showing that if $\lambda \in (\frac{1}{2}, 1)$ is algebraic and not the root of a polynomial with coefficients $-1, 0, +1$ then the Bernoulli convolution with parameter $\lambda$ has dimension $1$.
+In a ground breaking paper \cite{HOCHMAN_2014}, Hochman made progress on a related problem by showing, amongst other things, that if $\lambda \in (\frac{1}{2}, 1)$ is algebraic and not the root of any polynomial with coefficients $0, \pm 1$ then $\mu_{\lambda}$ has dimension $1$.
 Much of the progress in the last decade builds on the results of Hochman.